anuragpatil811/C-plus-plus-Codes/README.md

-# C-plus-plus-Codes
-Contains all the C++ codes from basic to advance
+Contains the basic code of multiple inheritance